 "Panayota is musically and intellectually voracious, an accomplished musician and an exceedingly versatile vocalist."

 - Mary Klimek, Vice President of Estill Voice International

-Panayota Haloulakou sings jazz, Greek, and experimental music, and composes songs based on poetry.
-Her singing and writing styles have influences from Greek folklore and art songs, chamber and jazz music, and free improvisation.
-For her latest album Laconikon: Selected Poems by Odysseus Elytis, Panayota composed music for her new jazz quintet, as well as for small chamber ensembles that include combinations of voice, 5-string violin, cello, piano, bass, and yayli tanbur.
+Panayota, also known as Yota, sings jazz, Greek, and experimental music, and composes songs based on poetry and inspiring texts.
+Her singing and writing styles have influences from Greek folklore and art songs, chamber, experimental, and jazz music, and free improvisations.

 © 2018 by PANAYOTA HALOULAKOU